 He is currently Chairman of the FW de Klerk Foundation’s Board of Directors.

 Dr Theuns Eloff

-Executive Director, FW de Klerk Foundation
+Chair, FW de Klerk Foundation Board of Advisors

 Dr Eloff was born in Potchefstroom in 1955 and obtained a Master’s Degree in Theology at Potchefstroom University for CHE.
 He served for six years as a minister of the Gereformeerde Church in Brooklyn, Pretoria and during this period obtained his Doctorate in Theology.